gd314-sgd/publication/kristian/demo.md

 # My Main Title

 Adding a starter paragraph so that we can commit a new change.
+I am adding more stuff here to show a merge problem.

 ## A subhead